 Online self-paced training is associated with a lack of live interaction, immediate feedback, and personal support.
 The most common way to improve the quality of teaching is to blend self-paced courses with traditional classroom instruction.
 This type of hybrid learning is effective but very rigid in many respects.
 Traditional classroom instruction has many drawbacks such as a limited number of students in a group, a lack of options for personalized learning, inflexible scheduling options, a fixed curriculum and program, strictly set times of study, time-consuming assessments, operational and logistics costs, etc.

-Blended Online Learning
+What is Blended Online Learning?

 Blended online learning presents a more flexible option in which traditional classroom instruction is fully or partially substituted by collaborative web-conferencing (online synchronous learning) using a virtual classroom and is combined with a self-paced Learning Management System (LMS).